snap-stanford/snap-python/doc/source/reference/GetNodesAtHops.rst

     Vector of (hop distance, number of nodes at that distance) pairs

 - *IsDir*: boolean (input)
     Boolean specifying whether the graph is directed.
-False: ignore edge directions and consider edges/paths as undirected (in case they are directed).
+If false, edge directions are ignored and considered as undirected.

 Return value:

 - int
-    Number of different hop distances reachable from *StartNId* (including self-loop)
+    Number of different hop distances reachable from *StartNId*, including self-loops.

 The following example shows how to obtain number of nodes for each hop distance from node 1 in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::